mahfujurr/bike-store-mongose-server/README.md

   - Manage orders efficiently with timestamps.
 - **Validation:**
   - Ensures data integrity using Zod schemas and Mongoose validations.
-- **Soft Delete Mechanism:**
-  - Products can be marked as deleted without removal from the database.
 - **Responsive API:**
   - Fully RESTful endpoints for seamless interaction.

 ---

 ## Technologies Used
-- **Frontend:** React.js with Tailwind CSS for a modern and responsive design.
 - **Backend:** Node.js with Express.js for creating RESTful APIs.
 - **Database:** MongoDB with Mongoose for schema-based modeling.
 - **Validation:** Zod for request validation.